BitCANN/bitcann-contracts/README.md

 ### Registry

 The Registry contract functions as the control and storage hub.
-Both Operational and Guard contracts must execute their transactions in conjunction with the Registry contract.
+Operational, Guard, and Accumulator contracts must execute their transactions in conjunction with the Registry contract.
 This contract holds [RegistrationNFTs](#registrationnfts), [AuctionNFTs](#auctionnft), and [AuthorizedThreadNFTs](#authorizedthreadnfts).